Chaoses-Ib/Windows/Kernel/Processes/DLLs/Search.md

 ```
 And reboot.

+Cannot be directly used for DLL hijacking: loading the original DLL with absolute path will actually load the hijacked one.
+With export forwarding, this will even lead to infinite load and get `0xc000007b` error.
+- Copy the original DLL and rename it.
+- Copy the original DLL and patch it.
+  - Compatibility problem
+- API sets
+- Hook `LoadLibrary()`

 [DLL/COM Redirection on Windows - Win32 apps | Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/sbscs/dll-com-redirection-on-windows)

 [Why is DotLocal redirection applied even if the exe has a manifest - Stack Overflow](https://stackoverflow.com/questions/55668163/why-is-dotlocal-redirection-applied-even-if-the-exe-has-a-manifest)